Gender pay gap in sports: Others

-The USWNT is an exemplary organization that advocates for equal pay for the players.
+The USWNT advocates for equal pay for the players.
 After these women won the World Cup in 2015, and broke records, many players decided together to battle against The United States Soccer Federation.
-In 2014, the men’s winner of the World Cup received 35 million dollars and the following year the USWNT won the World Cup and only received 2 million dollars.
-Moreover in 2014, the United States Men’s National Soccer Team USMNT placed 11th and received nearly 10 million dollars.
+In 2014, the men's winner of the World Cup received $35 million and the following year the USWNT won the World Cup and only received 2 million dollars.
+Moreover in 2014, the United States Men's National Soccer Team USMNT placed 11th and received nearly $10 million.

 WNBA's low ticket sales and low salary may be due to marketing, as more resources are devoted to the NBA than the WNBA.
 Top NBA players are encouraged to appeal to female viewers.

 In 2019, the WNBA signed a deal with CBS to broadcast 40 games a year.
 ESPN will also broadcast an additional 16 games on their network.
 NBATV will also broadcast more games as well.

 Impacts

 Gender pay gap in sports links to the broader world and causes wider imbalance.
 In the financial point of view, this issue may cause the loss of financial revenue, as the pay gap in sports may lead to the less incentive of the female athletes to push themselves and to actively participate in sports because they feel unsupported.
 Except for professional athletes, other female participation in sports may also be affected.
 Ruth Holdaway, the chief executive officer at advocacy group Women in Sport, says if the public aims to close the pay gap in the long term, the public should be working with young girls to let them understand that sports are worth participating.
 Closing the pay gap in sports helps to create an environment where all female participation can enjoy equal rights as males.
-Furthermore, there is strong evidence of positive externalities from women’s empowerment that leads to the successful results in women’s football.
+Furthermore, there is strong evidence of positive externalities from women's empowerment that leads to the successful results in women's football.
 In countries where women's empowerment is supported, we see more promotion of women's sports which tends to help decrease the gap in gender inequalities.